-For children and young persons under the Family Guidance Order, MSF has in place programmes to help and rehabilitate them so that they do not slip into delinquency and the juvenile justice system.
+For children and young persons under the Family Guidance Order, MSF has in place programmes to help and rehabilitate them so that they do not slip into delinquency and the youth justice system.
 Parents and families are also empowered to better handle and relate to their children.

 For children and young persons who have committed offences, MSF believes in community-based rehabilitation where possible, with institutionalisation as the last resort: